|Status:||Closed||Start date:||Apr 18, 2016|

 While we continue to work on the import script, please let us know any comment/suggestion you might have.

-#4 Updated by Julien Barde about 3 years ago
+#4 Updated by Julien Barde over 3 years ago

 At this stage we just need to check that we can make Ichthyop work within the infra with standard access to OSCAR data (instead of OPeNDAP access currently used).